Chorus-bdd/Chorus-client-protocol/README.md

 # Chorus-client-protocol

-From Chorus version 3.0.x (in Beta development) clients can connect to Chorus and pubish their steps over a Web Socket connection
+From Chorus version 3.0.x (in Beta) clients can connect to Chorus and pubish their steps over a Web Socket connection

 This  enables distributed Chorus tests to interact with any components or microservice which can open a web sockets connection and send/receive messages over it.
 A primary target for this type of testing is Javascript/browser clients.
 However, our goal is to provide libraries to faciliate this for commonly-deployed languages.